 How to “Quantify” Feedback and Avoid Tunnel Vision

-While teams that actively collect user feedback are ahead of the game, some want to turn art into science by quantifying the user feedback they’ve collected.
+While teams that actively collect user feedback are ahead of the game, some want to turn art into science by quantifying the customer feedback they’ve collected.

 Quantitative tests are great, no doubt, but they are limited.
 It‘s crucial to ‘quantify’ correctly and recognize potential pitfalls.